 Rigorous checks help ensure that all adults working with children are suitable to do so.
 Children thrive in the care of the dedicated childminder.
 The childminder is committed to developing his skills through sharing of good practice and frequent training.
 The childminder's excellent understanding and working knowledge of child protection issues and procedures to follow if he has a concern about a child ensures arrangements for safeguarding children are robust.
 Comprehensive risk assessments and thorough daily checks on all areas of his home and outings are undertaken.
-The well-considered review of risk ensures children are cared for in safe and secure environments where hazards are vigilantly identified.
+Well considered review of risk ensures children are cared for in safe and secure environments where hazards are vigilantly identified.
+For example, when undertaking coach trips to the coast.
 All required records and documentation are well maintained and shared with parents.
-The childminder is always striving to improve and as a result ensures the best possible outcomes for children.

-The well organised layout, with a well equipped rear garden and excellent use of well-used but quality resources reflecting children's interests, contribute significantly to their learning and development.
+The well organised layout and excellent use of high quality resources reflecting children's interests, contributes significantly to their learning and development.
 The uniqueness of each child and their family is fully embraced.
-A wide range of interesting ongoing activities and resources support children to recognise their own and others' diverse qualities.
-For example, the childminder is careful in his choice of visual images on paperwork and when selecting books or dolls for the children to play with so that they represent diversity in a very positive light.
-The childminder talks openly to children about those with special educational needs and/or disabilities, to establish an atmosphere of respect and understanding The childminder shows good commitment to ensuring children's individual cultures, languages and other needs are fully met when appropriate.
+A wide range of interesting ongoing activities and resources support children to recognise their own and others diverse qualities.
+For example, parents and children cook Jamaican food together.

 The childminder has a strong commitment to continuous improvement as he strives for excellence.
 This is achieved through frequent review and evaluation of all aspects of his provision and children's learning.
 This involves parents, children and local early years network advisors.
 Consequently, the childminder ensures that children thrive and are assured of the best possible outcomes.
-His self-evaluation identifies the need to establish more effective links with other early years' provision children attend.
-The childminder has prioritised training to gain a further understanding of how to support children with special educational needs and/or disabilities.
+Recent self-evaluation has identified the need to establish more effective links with other early years providers children attend.
+The childminder has prioritised training to gain a level 3 qualification in early years.

-Children's experiences are enhanced through highly effective partnerships with parents and some other professionals.
+Children's experiences are enhanced through highly effective partnerships with parents and other professionals.
 The childminder forms highly collaborative links to ensure that each child is given the support they need.
-Links with some early years providers are positive but still developing.
+Links with other early years providers are positive and developing.
 Parents are exceedingly complimentary about the care given and progress their children make.
 They are very well informed of the childminder's practice through discussion and a regularly updated comprehensive prospectus.
-There is also a wealth of information on display such as daily menus, fire drill, children's activities and Ofsted's contact number.
+There is also a wealth of information on display such as daily menus, fire drill, children's activities and Ofsted contact number.
 Parents are kept informed about all aspects of their child's achievements and development.
 They have regular discussion with the childminder, a daily diary and frequent access to written observations and identified next steps in learning.
 Parents are supported and encouraged to play an active role in their own child's ongoing learning and development.
-For example, they share ideas supporting the introduction of toilet training to promote independent self-care.
+For example, they share ideas supporting the introduction of spoons to promote independent feeding.